nguyenanhnhan/Attire/docs/index.md

 * PHP 5.2.4+
 * CodeIgniter 3.x

-**Note**: Codeigniter 2.x is not supported.
+**Note**: Codeigniter 2.x it's not supported.

 ---

 ##Installation

+With Composer:

 	composer require "dsv/ci-twig":"^1.1"

-CI-Twig is a regular library, so it should be installed in the **libraries** directory inside your appplication.
-Also remember to config the **composer autoload** param inside your **application/config/config.php** file.
+CI-Twig is a regular library, so composer should be install it in the **libraries** directory inside your appplication.

+---

-###Setting up the directory structure
+##Setting up the environment

+Before we start, let me remind you to check the configuration of **composer_autoload** inside your **application/config/config.php** file.

+Now we need to set the environment where all your templates are stored properly.

+###Directory structure

-Before using **CI-Twig** we need to a few more steps, first create this directory structure inside your CodeIgniter application:
+First create this directory structure inside your CodeIgniter application:

 ```
 +-APPPATH/